digidem/comapeo-mobile/docs/EndToEndTests/Main.md

 ### Special Considerations

-- This test sets the location to x before the test
+- This test sets the location to Ecuador before the test

 ## Map